facebook

 Algebra 2 Lead, IM 9–12 Math™ v.
 I

 Ashli is inspired by doing math with other teachers, discussing classroom practice, and reading what research tells us about how to best support student learning.
-She can often can be found hiking in the mountains or covered in flour in the kitchen.
+She began her education career as a high school teacher in Washington State.
+She is a national board certified teacher and an alumna of the Park City Mathematics Institute.

 Tina Cardone